shorepine/alles/README.md

    * saw
    * triangle
    * noise
+   * PCM, reading from a baked-in buffer of percussive and misc samples
    * karplus-strong string (+ adjustable feedback)
    * FM, using a DX7 simulation, with support for DX7 patches and 10,000 presets
  * Biquad low-pass filter with cutoff and resonance at the last stage